-- 5.13 In March 2014, Cumbria LEP approved Cumbria's Strategic Economic Plan (SEP).
+- 5.14 In March 2014, Cumbria LEP approved Cumbria's Strategic Economic Plan (SEP).
 Cumbria's SEP outlines Cumbria's priorities for economic growth from 2014 2024 and forms the basis for Growth Deal funding from 2015/16 onwards.
 The SEP focuses on the following 4 priorities:

 - advanced manufacturing growth;

 - nuclear and energy excellence;

 - a sustainable rural economy; and

 - strategic connectivity of the M6 corridor.

-- 5.14 Through the SEP a number of key priorities schemes can be identified which may be eligible for bids to the Governments Local Growth Fund.
-Already in Carlisle LGF funds have been committed to deliver access improvements to Durranhill Employment Park, the delivery of Currock Bridge, new facilities at Carlisle College while a bid has been submitted in respect to land at the Citadel within the City Centre in order to help accelerate its redevelopment.
+- 5.15 Through the SEP a number of key priorities schemes can be identified which may be eligible for bids to the Governments Local Growth Fund.
+Already in Carlisle LGF funds have been committed to deliver access improvements to Durranhill Employment Park, the delivery of Currock Bridge, new facilities at Carlisle College.